Skip to content

 • Enable weekly reminders: Turn on weekly reminder emails to keep evaluators on track without manual follow-up.

 • Export early and often: Download interim reports to track trends, even before all evaluations are complete.
-This helps you spot issues (e.g., an evaluator who has not started) before the deadline.

 Next steps